 - 5 Click Export.

-- In the Convert to bitmap dialog box, adjust the width, height, resolution, color mode, or any of the other settings, and click OK.
+- 6 Adjust the width, height, resolution, color mode, or any of the other settings, and click OK.

-- 7 In the TGA export dialog box, enable one of the following options:
+- 7 Enable one of the following options:

 - Normal

 - Enhanced

 Black-and-white images cannot be saved as TARGA files.

 TARGA (TGA) technical notes